About Policy Manager

 Metrics

-Contains a variety of statistics related to how the assets of Policy Manager are used.
+A variety of statistics related to how the assets of the application are used.